KIZI/LinkedHypernymsDataset/README.md

 ##2.
 LHDOntologyCleanup module

-This module loads results of the HypernymExtractor module where a DBpedia resource type is represented by another DBpedia resource and tries to map it to DBpedia ontology types.
+This module loads results of the HypernymExtractor module where a DBpedia resource type is represented by another DBpedia resource and tries to map it to a DBpedia ontology type.
 It is achieved by a naive ontology mapping algorithm.
 For each entity-linked hypernym pair, the algorithm tries to ﬁnd a DBpedia Ontology concept based on a textual match.
 The result is a set of files which are used in the final step making LHD datasets in the LHDTypeInferrer module.

 Before starting the mapping process, check the LHDOntologyCleanup/module.properties file: